 Where to Find Cybersecurity Jobs?

 Every day there are new reports and articles discussing the need for more cybersecurity professionals?
-However, it can be tough for professionals to find the right fit for them and their careers.
+However, it can be tough for professionals to find jobs that are the right fit for them and their careers.
 It is critical to ensure that well-qualified professionals are able to find jobs that need to be filled.

-On the right side of the Career Home Page, NICCS has added several job sites that can help professionals find jobs.
+On the right side of the Careers Home Page, NICCS has added several job sites that can help professionals find jobs.
 Simply follow one of the links and search for a job based on your skills.
 If you are unsure of what job fits your skill set, visit the Framework to find sample job titles that you can search for on one of these web sites.

 The Cybersecurity Work Environment

 During times of crisis, cybersecurity workload priorities must be able to adjust from a steady-state operating environment to a surge capacity.
 Therefore cybersecurity professionals must be able to participate in surge situations like Denial of Service or virus attacks.

 Cybersecurity professionals should be ready to rapidly respond to threats as soon as they are detected – the knowledge and ability to act in a variety of functions is closely linked to the capacity to surge and support efforts as needed in a real time setting.